Lil Nas X's Satan sneakers aren't sanctioned by Nike, still contain human blood

 Don't expect to buy a pair

 You're not going to be wearing these shoes any time soon, or even seeing someone else wear them.
-As noted, only 666 pairs were made, they were priced at an eye-watering $1,018 (£739, AU$1,334) and sold out in less than a minute.
+As noted, only 666 pairs were made, priced at an eye-watering $1,018 (£739, AU$1,334) a pair, and they sold out in less than a minute.

-However, MSCHF seems to have held back one pair, and its website announces it will give away that final pair via some kind of lottery or random drawing on April 1.
-(Yes, April Fools' Day -- is this a joke?)
-To enter the giveaway, the company asks readers to tweet about the shoes, and then pre-fills the tweet with "I love Satan."
-So if you want that in your Twitter history, tweet away.
+MSCHF held back one pair, and originally planned to give it away via some kind of lottery or random drawing on April 1.
+(Yes, April Fools' Day.)

-Lil Nas X himself tweeted late Monday, "if u want the 666th pair of the satan shoes quote this tweet and use #satanshoes to be entered and I'll pick someone by thursday."
+Lil Nas X himself even tweeted about the giveaway, writing, "if u want the 666th pair of the satan shoes quote this tweet and use #satanshoes to be entered and I'll pick someone by thursday."

+But in a court document related to the court complaint explained below, the company said it had suspended plans to give away that final pair pending resolution of the Nike situation.

 Nike lawsuit